 Mythpunk is a small subgenre, its name a derivative of cyberpunk.
 Vera Nazarian's edgy novel Dreams of the Compass Rose is a clear example.

 Quest fantasies involve just that.
 It's a descriptive category, in which the protagonist is involved in some perilous all-consuming quest.
 In Peter Beagle's novelette Two Hearts, nine-year-old Sooz sets off alone to free her village from a murderous gryphon.
 Terry Goodkind's novel Wizard's First Rule is another example.

 Romantic subgenre tales incorportate 'fantasy' and 'romance' genre themes.
 There are plenty of examples, though often marketed as 'paranormal romance' (which pays better).
 Catch The Lightning by Catherine Asaro is a fine example.
 (As a physicist, Asaro blends elements of rigorous science into many of her stories.)

 Science Fantasy is an overlapping subgenre, with the trappings of high technology, but also pervasive elements of traditional fantasy.
+The terms is well-established in two major genres, and here, refers to stories with lean toward 'fantasy' rather than 'science' fiction.
 Marian Zimmer Bradley's "Darkover" series is one example.

 Series (shared world)

 This is a popular descriptive category.
 Such tales become part of a long series of novels (and often, short stories) whose publication can span decades, and be picked up by new authors after the originator's passing.
 For example, Terry Brooks' "Shannara" series joined up with his later "Knight of the Word" novels, for a vast future history.
 David Eddings' voluminous "Belgariad" series is another.